 - An American Goldfinch is small, with a short, notched tail and a short conical bill.

-- The breeding male goldfinches are overall yellow with a black forehead and black wings that have white markings.
+- The breeding male goldfinches are overall yellow with a black forehead and black wings with white markings.

 - The females are pale green and olive green with black wings.